 - 50. Practise in accordance with the principles and standards set out in the Osteopathic Practice Standards and associated guidance published from time to time, and understand how to work within a context of uncertainty, using the standards and other sources of information to inform professional judgement and decision making in partnership with patients. - 51.
 Demonstrate honesty and integrity in professional practice. - 52.
 Establish and maintain clear professional boundaries with patients and colleagues, recognising the importance of trust within therapeutic relationships. - 53.
 Demonstrate an understanding of the role of organisations and bodies involved in osteopathic and wider health professional education and regulation and the contribution of osteopathy within the wider healthcare environment. - 54.
 Understand the importance within healthcare of the duty of candour, and act on this, disclosing and apologising for things that have gone wrong, and taking steps in partnership with the patient to minimise their impact. - 55.
-Recognise situations that might lead to complaint or dissatisfaction, manage situations where patients' expectations are not being met and be able to manage patient complaints appropriately. - 56.
-Understand and respect patients' rights to privacy and confidentiality, and the measures needed to effectively protect patient information, complying with all legal requirements in this respect. - 57.
-Understand the contributions of other health and care professionals, and when required, to be able to work collaboratively with others to optimise patient care. - 58.
-Support colleagues to enhance patient care and guide their professional learning and development, acting as a role model and demonstrating leadership where appropriate. - 59.
-Recognise that fatigue and health issues in healthcare workers (including themselves) can compromise patient care, and take action including seeking guidance from others where appropriate to reduce this risk.
+Recognise situations that might lead to complaint or dissatisfaction, manage situations where patients' expectations are not being met and be able to manage patient concerns and complaints appropriately.